Theology

 Marcial Maçaneiro

-PhD in Theology from the Pontifical Gregorian University (Rome), with a dissertation in the field of Trinitarian theology.
-Master’s in Theology from the Jesuit School of Philosophy and Theology (Belo Horizonte), with a thesis in the field of soteriology.
+Ph.D. in Theology from the Pontifical Gregorian University (Rome), with a dissertation in Trinitarian theology.
+Master’s in Theology from the Jesuit School of Philosophy and Theology (Belo Horizonte), with a thesis in soteriology.
 Taught ecclesiology, ecumenical theology, and theology of religions at Dehonian College (Taubaté, SP) and systematics, ethics, and religious topics at the Graduate Program in Theology Studies from PUC-SP.
-Member of the International Commission for Catholic-Pentecostal Dialogue (Santa Sé): Participates in annual International Colloquiums and collaborates on the production of “Charisms in the Church: Theological Significance and Pastoral Reach” (final report, 2015).
-Over the last eight years has worked on the Religion & Ecology interface and developed studies on Islam.
+Member of the International Commission for Catholic-Pentecostal Dialogue (Santa Sé): Participates in annual International Colloquiums and collaborates on the production of "Charisms in the Church: Theological Significance and Pastoral Reach" (final report, 2015).
+Over the last eight years, he has worked on the Religion & Ecology interface and developed studies on Islam.
 Research areas: Systematic Theology from a Pentecostal Perspective, Subjects of Islamic Thought and Christianity, Salvation and Religions, Religion/Ecology Interface.

 Márcio Luiz Fernandes